Dashron/Roads/README.md

 });

-// Example of a request handler that catches errors and returns Response objects road.use(function(method, url, body, headers, next) {
+// Example of a request handler that catches errors and returns Response objects
+// The main logic of this function will execute after the resource method,  because it all happens after the middleware calls next() road.use(function(method, url, body, headers, next) {
     // execute the actual resource method, and return the response return next()